 2002 - present

-A second (and even larger) renovation was completed in 2017.
+In 2010, Hotel Arena received their fourth star and in 2017 a second (and even larger) renovation was completed.
 The entrance of the building has been replaced and is facing Oosterpark now.
 The renovation included a new wing with hotel rooms, a new wing with PARK Café-Restaurant and a new wing with meeting spaces.

 On the first of September 2017, the Grand Opening of the fully renewed Hotel Arena took place.
 Two months after the opening Hotel Arena received their first big award: An Entree Awards for Best Restyling.